 If you’ve never stained anything before and are feeling really unsure about if you’re ready, Varathane’s Wood Accelerator line may be the perfect fit for you!

-Of course, it’s also great for those of us who are old pros at the whole staining thing because I can see myself using them aaaaall the time!
+Of course, it’s also great for those of us who are old pros at the whole staining thing.
+I can see myself using them aaaaall the time!

 Varathane’s Wood Accelerators are water-based and incredibly easy to use.
 They react with the tannins in the wood to achieve different effects, and they’re so gorgeous.
 All you have to do is apply the wood accelerator to your piece of bare wood and let it do the work for you.
 No need to wipe it off!

 Because it’s so incredibly simple to apply, this is such a great way to get some confidence with your first staining project and see how satisfying it can be.
-Currently, Varathane’s Wood Accelerators come in three colors (Weathered Wood, Charred, and Aged Wood), with more hopefully coming soon (I heard a rumor about a light colored one that I can’t wait to try!).
+Currently, Varathane’s Wood Accelerators come in three colors (Weathered Wood, Charred, and Aged Wood).

 Please know I am raising my hand for this category!

 Varathane’s Premium Fast-Dry stains are by far my very favorite line of stain to use.
 It’s a regular oil-based stain, but the beauty of it is that it is formulated in a way that doesn’t require wood conditioner!
-It’s perfect for those of us who consider ourselves casual DIYers because it only requires one coat to achieve the color on the label, it dries in one hour, and did I mention you don’t need to use wood conditioner?!
+It’s perfect for those of us who consider ourselves casual DIYers.
+It only requires one coat to achieve the color on the label, it dries in one hour, and did I mention you don’t need to use wood conditioner?!

 This stain is applied just like any other stain (we’ll get to those details in just a moment, promise!), and doesn’t require any special knowledge or skills.
 You should be able to achieve exactly the color shown on the label with just one coat, which is so (so!) nice.

 And finally, Varathane’s Classic Wood stain is what you probably think of when you think of a traditional stain.
-It’s a buildable coverage (which means it typically requires 2-3 coats to see the color on the label), takes a little longer to dry, and gives you a little more control over the end result.
+It’s a buildable coverage (which means it typically requires 2-3 coats to see the color on the label).
+It also takes a little longer to dry, and gives you a little more control over the end result.

-Don’t feel like you need to stay away from this line if you aren’t comfortable with staining – I use it all the time and love the control it gives me!
-But, if you’re nervous about trying it out for the first time, I recommend getting your feet wet with the Fast-Dry line and once you’re comfortable with how staining works and are ready to play around with customizing your colors to get something specific, you can try this line out!
+Don’t feel like you need to stay away from this line if you aren’t comfortable with staining.
+I use it all the time and love the control it gives me!
+But, if you’re nervous about trying it out for the first time, I recommend getting your feet wet with the Fast-Dry line.
+Then, once you’re comfortable with how staining works, you can try this line out!

 Now, let’s jump into the actual specifics of how to stain.